-The first American Indian Day was celebrated in May 1916 in New York.
-The event culminated an effort by Red Fox James, a member of the Blackfeet Nation who rode across the nation on horseback seeking approval from 24 state governments to have a day to honor American Indians.
+The first American Indian Day was celebrated in May 1916, in New York.
+The event culminated an effort by Red Fox James, a member of the Blackfeet Nation, who rode across the nation on horseback seeking approval from 24 state governments to have a day to honor American Indians.
 In 1990, more than seven decades later, then-President George H.W.
 Bush signed a joint congressional resolution designating the month of November “National American Indian Heritage Month.”
 Similar proclamations have been issued every year since 1994 to recognize what is now called “American Indian and Alaska Native Heritage Month.”
-This Facts for Features presents statistics for American Indians and Alaska Natives, one of the six major race categories defined by the U.S. Office of Management and Budget.
+This Facts for Features presents statistics for American Indian and Alaska Native population, one of the six major race categories defined by the U.S. Office of Management and Budget.

 The following facts are possible thanks to responses to the U.S. Census Bureau’s surveys.
 We appreciate the public’s cooperation as we continuously measure America’s people, places and economy.

-The projected American Indian and Alaska Native population alone or in combination with other race groups on July 1, 2060.
-They would constitute 2.5% of the total population.
+The projected American Indian and Alaska Native population alone or in combination with other race groups on July 1, 2060, about 2.5% of the projected total U.S. population.

-The number of single-race American Indian and Alaska Native veterans of the U.S. armed forces in 2019.
+The number of single-race American Indian and Alaska Native veterans of the U.S. Armed Forces in 2021.

-See a detailed profile of the American Indian and Alaska Native population alone or in combination with one or more other races from the 2019 American Community Survey.
+See a detailed profile of the American Indian and Alaska Native population alone or in combination with one or more other races from the 2020 Census and the 2021 American Community Survey.
 Statistics include:

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series:

 Irish-American Heritage Month (March)